Andrea Mercado - Director of Campaigns at the National Domestic Worker Alliance (NDWA)

 Anna Duncan - Campaign Organizer

-Anna Duncan is a community organizer with over ten years of experience working with labor, immigrant rights and anti-gentrification movements.
+Anna Duncan is a community organizer with over a decade of experience working with labor, immigrant rights and anti-gentrification movements.
 As Campaign Organizer she coordinates field organizing, partnership development and mobilization and action planning for the campaign.
 Prior to joining We Belong Together she organized with migrant farm workers in Ohio and worked for seven years at the Latino Economic Development Center in her hometown of Washington, DC, organizing with low-income tenants to stop displacement and create stable affordable housing.
 Anna is an experienced Spanish-English interpreter and is committed to building language justice within our movements and supporting organizations to develop their multilingual capacity.
 She is also passionate about the role of music, art and culture in social justice movements, and is a founding member of Son Cosita Seria collective in DC.

 Sameera Hafiz - Advocacy Director

 A graduate of the University of Pennsylvania and of the Georgetown University Law Center, Sameera began her career providing free legal services to homeless families, survivors of domestic violence and human trafficking and immigrants.
 Sameera, a mother of two, is fluent in Bengali and currently resides in Washington, DC.